mkpaz/corf/README.md

 ### Plugins

 App features can be extended via plugins.
+You can find extra plugins [here](https://github.com/mkpaz/telekit-plugins).

-If you want to write your own one, clone this repo and use `telekit-plugin-example` as starting point.
+If you want to write your own plugin, clone this repo and use `telekit-plugin-example` as the starting point.

 ## Setup